niccokunzmann/open-web-calendar/docs/host/configure.md

 default `1000` (events)

-The maximum number of `VEVENT` components accepted in a single source calendar.
+The maximum number of `VEVENT` components accepted from a single fetched ICS payload, summed across all `VCALENDAR` blocks in that payload.
 This is a pre-expansion cap that rejects abnormally large source calendars before the recurring-event expansion step runs.
 When exceeded, the request returns HTTP 413.

 This addresses pentest finding CLN-007 (recurring-event denial of service).